Jean-Charles Marchiani: Political career

-Along with Charles Pasqua and Philippe de Villiers, Jean-Charles Marchiani was one of the founding members of the RPF (Rassemblement pour la France – Union for France), a right wing party created in 1999.
-The RPF got 13% of the vote during 1999 European elections, and Jean-Charles Marchiani was elected as European Member of the parliament.
+Along with Charles Pasqua and Philippe de Villiers, Jean-Charles Marchiani was one of the founding members of the Rally for France (Rassemblement pour la France; abbreviated RPF), a right-wing party created in 1999.
+The RPF got 13% of the vote during 1999 European Parliament election, and Marchiani was elected as a Member of the European Parliament.

 Marchiani has been involved in a serie of politico-judicial cases since the early 2000s, involving former French president Jacques Chirac.
 These cases are connected with Marchiani's shadow's operations and most of them are under the Secret Defense, which Jean-Charles Marchiani has asked to be lifted for a fair trial.
 Marchiani was sentenced in 2007 to three years in jail, but was later amnestied by French president Nicolas Sarkozy.
 In the meantime, French Defence minister Hervé Morin wrote to the judge in charge of the case to ask him to drop the charges against Jean-Charles Marchiani.